 The tax benefits discussed above are creatures of federal income tax law, which can change at any time.
-The ITC is currently scheduled to remain at its current rate until the year 2020, at which time it is scheduled to decline annually until it is phased out completely in 2023.
+The ITC is currently at a 26% rate; it will likely decrease in the future.
 A reduction in, or repeal of, federal tax subsidies available for OCPC or third parties involved in OCPC Projects could have a material adverse effect on OCPC, with the possible result that Member-Investors might not receive their expected dividends or return of capital.